KevinUfkes/SchoolTaskOrganizer/README.md

 # SchoolTaskOrganizer

-This program will list and prioritize all tasks worth marks for a student for a whole semester.
+This program lists and prioritizes all tasks worth marks for a student for a whole semester.
+The tasks can be prioritied by due date or weight and can include or exclude tasks that have not yet been assigned.
+The application is still under construction, more features will be added soon!

 Home Page
 ![HomePage](https://user-images.githubusercontent.com/62268325/127562415-0fcd7455-cd1f-4a30-b783-a40ca50f9734.PNG)